 Due to the stress HIIT puts on the body, Jonsson recommends limiting yourself to only one to two HIIT workouts a week – intervals, CrossFit, sprints, or workouts with high heart rate and little rest.
 He often pairs a HIIT workout with a weight training session in the gym.

 HIIT VS. steady-state cardio – which is better?

-Both steady-state cardio and HIIT have their rightful place in any training regimen.
+When it comes to HIIT vs. steady-state cardio, both have their rightful place in any training regimen.
 Of course, knowing when to use each is highly dependent on your fitness goals and current physical ability.

 When it comes to heavy lifting, having a high heart rate isn’t the best.

 “I love HIIT, it’s effective and rapid, but when it comes to things like lifting heavy, having a high heart rate isn’t the best, so it depends,” says Jonsson.
 “Everything comes down to what you want to use it for, what you train for, and what your goal is.”

 While each has their own range of benefits, they also have some disadvantages.
 The explosive movements in a HIIT workout can cause injuries if done improperly, and it’s not for beginners.

 On the other hand, steady-state cardio requires significantly more time, can result in performance plateaus, and can put you at risk for overuse injuries.
 It’s best to consult with a coach or fitness professional who can monitor your workouts and performances before overhauling your training routine yourself.